Sorting by

 ×

-Understanding UK Car Finance in 2024
+Understanding UK Car Finance in 2025

 Car finance is a popular way for British consumers to purchase vehicles without needing an upfront cash payment.
-In 2024, several types of car finance are available, each with its own merits, drawbacks, and suitability for different borrowers.
+In 2025, several types of car finance will be available, each with its own merits, drawbacks, and suitability for different borrowers.
 Understanding these options is crucial, especially in light of ongoing concerns about mis-selling and the role of car dealers in these transactions.
 Below, we explore the four main types of car finance available in the UK today: Personal Contract Purchase (PCP), Hire Purchase (HP), Personal Contract Hire (PCH), and Conditional Sale (CS).

-Understanding UK Car Finance in 2024 – Specific Products Breakdown
+Understanding UK Car Finance in 2025 – Specific Products Breakdown

 Personal Contract Purchase (PCP)

 Personal Contract Purchase (PCP) is one of the UK’s most popular forms of car finance.
 With a PCP agreement, the borrower pays lower monthly instalments than other finance options.
 This is because the payments only cover the car’s depreciation during the contract period, not the vehicle’s full value.
-At the end of the term, the borrower can either return the car, pay a final balloon payment to own it, or trade it in for a new vehicle on a new PCP deal.
+At the end of the term, the borrower can return the car, pay a final balloon payment to own it, or trade it in for a new vehicle on a new PCP deal.

 Merits: PCP offers flexibility, lower monthly payments, and the option to upgrade to a new car at the end of the term.
 It’s suitable for borrowers who prefer lower monthly costs and do not necessarily want to own the car at the end of the agreement.

 Mis-Selling Issues: One critical concern with PCP agreements is the lack of transparency around discretionary commissions paid to car dealers.
 Borrowers may be unaware of these commissions, leading to higher costs.
-Numerous claims of mis-selling to undisclosed commissions and the final balloon payment are not being adequately explained.
+Numerous claims of mis-selling to undisclosed commissions and the final balloon payment are not adequately explained.

-UK Lenders Offering PCP: Some of the major UK lenders offering PCP agreements include Barclays, Lloyds Bank, and Santander.
+UK Lenders Offering PCP: Some major UK lenders offering PCP agreements include Barclays, Lloyds Bank, and Santander.
 Car dealers play a significant role in selling these products, often earning commissions that could influence the terms offered to the borrower.

 Hire Purchase (HP)

 Hire Purchase (HP) is a straightforward car finance option in which the borrower pays an initial deposit followed by fixed monthly payments over an agreed-upon term.
 Once all payments are made, vehicle ownership is transferred to the borrower.
-This type of finance is suitable for those sure they want to own the car outright by the end of the contract.
+This type of finance is suitable for those who want to own the car outright by the end of the contract.

 Drawbacks: Monthly payments under an HP agreement are generally higher than those of a PCP because you are paying off the car’s entire value.
 Additionally, because the finance is secured against the vehicle, failing to keep up with payments could result in the car being repossessed.